pubky/pkarr/design/relays.md

 On receiving a PUT request, the relay server should:
 1. Encode the `seq` and `v` to a *bencode* message as follows: `3:seqi<sequence>e1:v<v's length>:<v's bytes>`
 2. Verify that the `sig` matches the encoded message from step 1, if it is invalid, return a `400 Bad Request` response.
-3. Perform the DHT Put request as defined in [BEP0044](https://www.bittorrent.org/beps/bep_0044.html), optionally using the `If-Unmodified-Since` as the CAS field.
+3. Perform the DHT Put request as defined in [BEP0044](https://www.bittorrent.org/beps/bep_0044.html), optionally using the `If-Match` as the CAS field, where the header value is the utf8-encoded u64 timestamp.
 4. If the DHT request is successful, return a `204 No Content` response, otherwise if any error occurred return a `500 Internal Server Error` response.

 #### Errors

 - `400 Bad Request` if the public key in the path is invalid, or the payload has invalid signature, or DNS packet.
 - `409 Conflict` if the timestamp is older than what the server or the DHT network already seen (equivalent to error code `302` in `BEP0044`).
-- `412 Precondition Failed` if the `If-Unmodified-Since` condition fails (equivalent to error code `301` in `BEP0044`).
+- `412 Precondition Failed` if the `If-Match` condition fails (equivalent to error code `301` in `BEP0044`).
 - `413 Payload Too Large` if the payload is larger than 1072 bytes.
-- `428 Precondition Required` if the server is already publishing another packet for the same key, it should require a `If-Unmodified-Since` header.
+- `428 Precondition Required` if the server is already publishing another packet for the same key, it should require a `If-Match` header.
 - `429 Too Many Requests` if the server is rate limiting requests from the same IP.

 ### GET